Pricing and Hedging Strategies for Cross-Currency Equity Protection Swaps: Protection Against Separate Domestic and Foreign Losses

 \subsection{Cross-Currency Market Model}

-Before we analyse hedging and arbitrage-free pricing for EPSs with the cross-currency portfolio as a reference portfolio, let us briefly summarize the classical cross-currency model as presented, for instance, in Chapter 13 of Musiela and Rutkowski \cite{MM2002}.
-The domestic and foreign bank accounts are given by $dB_t^d = r^d B_t^d\,dt$ and $dB_t^f = r^f B_t^f\,dt$ for some constants $r^d$ and $r^f$.
+Although our main focus is on a model-free static hedging of an EPS, we will also use a particular stochastic model to give an alternative pricing method, which will be used in assessment of the forward performance of various classes of cross-currency EPSs.
+Therefore, we briefly summarize in this section the classical cross-currency model as presented, for instance, in Chapter 13 of Musiela and Rutkowski \cite{MM2002}.
+The domestic and foreign bank accounts are given by $dB_t^d = r^d B_t^d\,dt$ and $dB_t^f = r^f B_t^f\,dt$ for some constant short-term interest rates $r^d$ and $r^f$.
 For a fixed horizon date $T>0$, the dynamics of domestic and foreign equities, $\Sd$ and $\Sf$, and the exchange rate, $\X$, under the physical probability measure $\bbP$ are specified by the SDEs